We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 6. Switch to dark chocolate

 Dark chocolate has been shown to suppresses appetite compared to milk chocolate.
-One study showed that people ate less during their next meal after snacking on dark instead of milk chocolate.

 7. Eat some ginger

 Consuming a small amount of ginger powder has been shown to

 Reducing general food intake while dieting can leave people with a ravenous appetite.
 This can cause a relapse into binge eating.